AidanHouck/website/about.md

 It is generated dynamically from Markdown files using [Pandoc](https://pandoc.org) and a [GNU Make](https://gnu.org/software/make) script.

-You can view the source code [on my GitHub](https://github.com/AidanHouck/website).
+You also can view the source code [on my GitHub](https://github.com/AidanHouck/website).